thesinghsec/WebVulnLab-Home_Lab/README.md

 ## Getting Started

 To explore my practice findings in WebVulnLab, simply clone this repository to your local machine.
 Navigate through the exercise and challenge directories to access my documentation and insights.
-Feel free to review, learn from, and adapt my methodologies to further enhance your own understanding of web security.
+Feel free to review, learn from, and adapt my methodologies to further enhance your understanding of web security.

 ## Contribution